 Kent Denver’s alumni and development programs are only successful with the help of our countless volunteers.
 If you would like to volunteer for any of the alumni programs listed below, please share your information and interests via this Alumni Volunteer Sign Up form, or contact Elyse Rudolph at email@example.com or (303) 770-7660 ext.
 228.

 Practice College Interviewer

-Provide real-world guidance to students pursuing independent study projects through the Hunt Family Institute for Entrepreneurial Education, the Rollins Institute for Technology & Design, and the Walker Institute for Wellness.
-This might include being available for informational interviews, reviewing a student's business or helping a student apply for a patent!
+Provide real-world guidance to students pursuing independent study projects through the Anschutz-Hunt Institute for Entrepreneurial Education, the Rollins Institute for Technology & Design, and the Walker Institute for Wellness.
+This might include being available for informational interviews, reviewing a student's business or helping a student apply for a patent.